alan-turing-institute/data-safe-haven/.github/ISSUE_TEMPLATE/functionality_bug_report.md

 :tada: Thank you!
 -->

+## :computer: System information

+- **Data Safe Haven version:** <!-- Which version of the Data Safe Haven are you using: 3.0.0, 3.1.1 etc. -->

-## :strawberry: Desired behaviour
+## :no_entry_sign: Problematic behaviour

 <!--
-A clear and concise description of what the behaviour should be when this issue is closed.

-Include specific tasks (if any) in the order in which they need to be done.
-- [ ] Task 1
-- [ ] Task 2
-- [ ] Task 3
--->
+What happens now and (if relevant) an explanation of why this is incorrect -->

 ## :steam_locomotive: Possible workarounds, remediations or solutions

 <!--
-Suggested way to implement the desired behaviour or to workaround its lack.
+Suggested way to implement a fix to the problem or to remediate or work around it.
 -->